charlesbueso/ChatApplication/README.md

 - Search algorithms for added users.
 - Add function to be able to see if receiver has seen a message.
 - Implementing initial esthetic design.

+UPDATE
+For Displaying Messages,
+We worked a bit more on the design background chat items, chat item layouts, MessageAdapter class, MessageActivity class.
+(Show MessageAdapter.java, MessageActivity.java)

+Then we displayed users with whom you have messages.
+We worked on the design fragment chats, selecting users from chat and also the method readChats.
+(Show ChatsFragment)

+For creating the user profile, we created a fragment and added it to the tablayout.
+Also showing the user info.
+(Show ProfileFragment)

+To add profile photo we added the library and permissions from firebase to store the images on the database.
+(Profile fragment)

+To add the search bar for users we updated the user fragment, and also added search values on firebase database.
+We also added a function to mark messages as seen but we are still having trouble with that.

+Finally, added the functionality of reseting password, where we created the layout (resetPassword) as well as the Activity.
+Firebase also allows a very user-friendly option to implement it.